Mount Hermon ski resort: History

 The next considerable expansion came in 1981 when the region fell under Golan Heights annexion Law, which allowed for easier expansion and additional lifts were added gradually during the next 20 years.

+Facilities and access

+The resort is accessible via a winding road that extends 24 km and rises 5400 ft from the Hula Valley.
+The resort offers 45 km of trails, with the skiing peak at an elevation of 2000 m above sea level and the vertical drop to the base measuring 400 m.

-The resort includes a wide range of ski trails for novice, intermediate, and expert levels.
+The resort includes a range of ski trails for novice, intermediate, and expert levels, including seven red pistes, three blue pistes, two black pistes and one green piste.
 The resort also offers additional winter family activities such as sledding and Nordic skiing.
-It is unusual in not having been built by a town, and there is still no town at the resort, so those who operate the Hermon Ski area live in the nearby Moshav of Neve Ativ and the town of Majdal Shams.
+There is still no town at the resort, so those who operate the Hermon Ski area live in the nearby Moshav of Neve Ativ and the town of Majdal Shams.
 The ski resort has a ski school, ski patrol, and several restaurants located at either the bottom or peak of the area.
-The base of the resort is at 1640 m, and it peaks at 2073 m.
-The resort has 7 red pistes, 3 blue pistes, 2 black pistes and one green piste.
 The resort also has several facilities for summer visitors.
 As the highest point in Israeli controlled areas, it is also in a very strategically important position for the IDF because it overlooks Syria and Lebanon.
 In peak season more than 12,000 people can be on the mountain each day.
 The resort has also added a snowpark.